Story within a story: Nested plays

-In most stagings of the musical Cats, which include the song "Growltiger's Last Stand" — a recollection of an old play by Gus the Theatre Cat — the character of Lady Griddlebone sings "The Ballad of Billy McCaw".
-(However, many productions of the show omit "Growltiger's Last Stand", and "The Ballad of Billy McCaw" has at times been replaced with a mock aria, so this metastory isn't always seen.)
-Depending on the production, there is another musical scene called The Awful Battle of the Pekes and the Pollices where the Jellicles put on a show for their leader.
+In most stagings of the musical Cats, which include the song "Growltiger's Last Stand" – a recollection of an old play by Gus the Theatre Cat – the character of Lady Griddlebone sings "The Ballad of Billy McCaw".
+(However, many productions of the show omit "Growltiger's Last Stand", and "The Ballad of Billy McCaw" has at times been replaced with a mock aria, so this metastory is not always seen.)
+Depending on the production, there is another musical scene called "The Awful Battle of the Pekes and the Pollices" where the Jellicles put on a show for their leader.
 In Lestat: The Musical, there are three play within a plays.
 First, when Lestat visits his childhood friend, Nicolas, who works in a theater, where he discovers his love for theater; and two more when the Theater of the Vampires perform.
 One is used as a plot mechanism to explain the vampire god, Marius, which sparks an interest in Lestat to find him.

-A play within a play also occurs in the musical The King and I, where Princess Tuptim and the royal dancers give a performance of Small House of Uncle Thomas (or Uncle Tom's Cabin) to their English guests.
+A play within a play occurs in the musical The King and I, where Princess Tuptim and the royal dancers give a performance of Small House of Uncle Thomas (or Uncle Tom's Cabin) to their English guests.
 The play mirrors Tuptim's situation, as she wishes to run away from slavery to be with her lover, Lun Tha.

 In stagings of Dina Rubina's play Always the Same Dream, the story is about staging a school play based on a poem by Pushkin.

 Joseph Heller's 1967 play We Bombed in New Haven is about actors engaged in a play about military airmen; the actors themselves become at times unsure whether they are actors or actual airmen.

 The 1937 musical Babes in Arms is about a group of kids putting on a musical to raise money.
 The central plot device was retained for the popular 1939 film version with Judy Garland and Mickey Rooney.
 A similar plot was recycled for the films White Christmas and The Blues Brothers.

 Nested films

+The 1946 film noir The Locket contains a nested flashback structure, with a screenplay by Sheridan Gibney based on the story "What Nancy Wanted" by Norma Barzman.